Maleeshapa/becool/README.md

-This is a test web site for a Juice Bar
 # becool
-This is a test web site for a Juice Bar
+This is a test web site for a Juice Bar created using html css